cardugarte/cardugarte/README.md

 - ✨Node.js
 - ✨Express

-I like it to experience and add new technology to my skills and management my personal projects with
+I like it to experience and add new technology to my skills and management projects with

 - ✨Sass
 - ✨Angular